 Ascension Day: 7.30 am celebrated with hymns followed by breakfast

-So an average week at St Michael's looks roughly like this:
+So in an average week at St Michael's services are usually held like this:

 Other regular events